realabdulkhaliq/Getting_Started_with_ChatDev/README.md

 ```

 ## Run Your Software
 Once generated, you can find your software in the WareHouse directory under a specific project folder such as project_name_DefaultOrganization_timestamp.
 Run your software using the following command within that directory.
-Here timestamp is a number
+Here timestamp is a number.
+You can manually go to folder find your project.
+It look like my-first-ai-app_DefaultOrganization_1234567890 and copy the path and then change directory using prompt or manually handle it

 ```
 cd WareHouse/project_name_DefaultOrganization_timestamp